 BATTERY: It is powered by a customized IMR16340 battery pack, rechargeable via a magnetic USB charging cable that only takes about an hour to recharge.
-The Baton3 boasts a run time of 7 1/2 hours on the mediums setting, which is what you’d likely use most for backpacking.
-Of interest is the moon setting of 0.5 lumens that gives you 20 days of battery life.
+The Baton3 boasts a run time of 7 1/2 hours on the medium setting, which is what you’d likely use most for backpacking.
+Of interest is the moon setting of 0.5 lumens which gives you 20 days of battery life.
 It’s not a setting you’d use while hiking, as there isn’t much throw, but perfect in your tent at night for close-up lighting.

 DURABILITY: The Baton3 is the upgraded version of Olight’s popular S1R II.
 You’ll find the same compact body as the S1R Baton II but with an improved anti-slip body texture for a more secure grip.
 It can withstand impacts of up to 1 meter in height.
 This flashlight is water resistant with a rating of IPX8, suitable for 1 meter of submersion up to 30 minutes.